 Is Methadone Harmful?

-Methadone Effects question 1 The treatment of opiate abuse often requires another opiate to take up the void left behind when the patient stops taking the original drug.
-Ideally, it’s a long-acting drug with a long half-life, and it should be easy to take.
-Methadone is usually the drug of choice, partially thanks to its price and easy availability; however, methadone abuse is common.
+Methadone pills or an oral liquid solution is usually the drug of choice, partially thanks to its price and easy availability; however, the system is not without its inherent risks, and methadone abuse is common.
 While the drug does not produce a high in the same manner as heroin, it can be abused to cause the same effects as most opiates: sedation, relaxation, and reduction of anxiety.

 Short-Term Effects of Methadone

 Short-term effects of methadone can include the following:

 The effects of methadone are similar to heroin but less intense and longer-lasting (effects can last up to 24 hours, while heroin's effects last approximately 2-3 hours).

 Methadone slows down your reactions, making you appear more lethargic and your movements more exaggerated.
 This means you're more likely to have an accident as you cannot react as quickly as you should.

 You might also suffer from mood swings, particularly as your body's supply of methadone gets low.
 These can range from depression to mania and everything in between, which can really put a strain on your health and personal relationships.